 - visit to Brasilia, Rio de Janeiro and São Paulo by the French Minister for Europe and Foreign Affairs, Jean-Yves Le Drian, from 28 to 30 July 2019, where he met with his Brazilian counterpart, Ernesto Araújo.

-French Ambassador in Brazil: Michel Miraillet (since September 2017)
+French Ambassador in Brazil: Brigitte Collet (since May 2020)

 Brazilian Ambassador to France: Luis Fernando Serra (since July 2019)